How Smoke and Fire Damage Can Affect Your Commercial Property

 Types of Commercial Smoke and Fire Damage

-The types of smoke and commercial fire damage within your business’ building depends on what types of items and materials burned in the fire.
+The types of smoke and fire damage that occurs within your building depends on what types of items and materials burned in the fire.

-The most common types of smoke and fire damage found in commercial fire-damaged buildings are:
+The more common types of smoke and fire damage found in commercial buildings are:

 - Protein smoke